xdrop/cartel/docs/README.md

 ```

 ### Group definition

+Use `Group` for groupping sets of dependencies that need to be deployed together.

 | Property | Description | Values | Example |
 | -------- | ----------- | ------ | ------- |
 | kind | Type of the module.
 Use `Group` for groups. | Group | `Group`